lukegregorio/tik-tok-rank-photo-editor/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Add your images to the images folder
+3. Add your images to the images folder - add a font and save as my_font.ttf
 4. Run the following command to run the script - you have the option to add text too and set image quality (no more than 1024x1024 to be valid on tiktok)
 ```bash
 python main.py